 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Honolulu, the Kalama Valley neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Kalama Valley neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Kalama Valley is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Kalama Valley is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-According to NeighborhoodScout's exclusive analysis, Kalama Valley is among the best neighborhoods for families in Hawaii.
-In fact, this neighborhood is more family-friendly than 98.6% of neighborhoods in the entire state of Hawaii.
+In addition, according to NeighborhoodScout's exclusive analysis, Kalama Valley is among the best neighborhoods for families in Hawaii.
+In fact, this neighborhood is more family-friendly than 98.4% of neighborhoods in the entire state of Hawaii.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Kalama Valley neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and active retirees.

-Did you know that the Kalama Valley neighborhood has more Asian and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Kalama Valley neighborhood has more Danish and Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 39.8% of this neighborhood's residents have Asian ancestry and 1.2% have Romanian ancestry.
+In fact, 3.4% of this neighborhood's residents have Danish ancestry and 32.5% have Asian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.